fortran-lang/stdlib/doc/specs/stdlib_sorting.md

 	end subroutine sort_related_data
 ```

-Sorting an array of a derived type based on the dsta in one component
+Sorting an array of a derived type based on the data in one component

 ```fortran
 	subroutine sort_a_data( a_data, a, work, index, iwork )